-Building on the interplay between pathophysiology, pharmacology and the nursing process in NURS 314, this course will expand upon the holistic nursing care for ill patients of various ages.
-Students will utilize diverse roles of the nurse to manage the care of children and adults with complex abnormalities in the clinical setting.
+Building on the interplay between pathophysiology, pharmacology and the nursing process in NURS 314, this course expands upon the holistic nursing care for ill patients of various ages.
+Students utilize diverse roles of the nurse to manage the care of children and adults with complex abnormalities in the clinical setting.
 Offered annually in the fall semester.

 Prerequisites: open to senior nursing majors only; NURS 314 with grade of C or above; concurrent enrollment in NURS 312 and NURS 316.

 NURS 316: Public Health Nursing

 Public health nursing is informed by community needs and environmental factors focusing on health promotion and disease prevention.
 Through project management, students address the health needs of groups and communities utilizing group communication processes, teamwork, and collaboration.
 Students focus on utilizing community resources, identifying risk factors, and evaluating the impact on population health as related to current epidemiological trends.
 Offered annually in the fall semester.
 Also counts toward management studies concentration.

 Prerequisites: open to senior nursing majors only; NURS 314 with grade of C or above; concurrent enrollment in NURS 312 and NURS 315.

 NURS 317: Behavioral Health

 Students synthesize knowledge and apply evidence-based practice in the care and management of clients experiencing a major psychiatric and/or mental health disorder.
-Emphasis will be placed on the role of the professional nurse in various treatment settings as well as current treatment modalities.
+Emphasis is placed on the role of the professional nurse in various treatment settings as well as current treatment modalities.
 The client population includes children, adolescents, and adults along the health-illness continuum.
 Offered annually in the spring semester.

 Prerequisites: open to senior nursing majors only; NURS 312, NURS 315, and NURS 316 with grades of C or above; concurrent enrollment in NURS 318, NURS 319, and NURS 399.